The Road Back To You by Ian Morgan Cron & Suzanne Stabile

 - Ethical, dedicated, reliable

-- Motivated by a desire to live the right way & improve the world
+- Motivated to live rightly & improve the world

 - Warm, caring, giving

-- Motivated by a need to be loved and needed
+- Motivated by need to be loved and needed

 - Creative, sensitive, moody

-- Motivated by a need to be understood & experience their oversized feelings
+- Motivated to be understood & experience deep feelings

 - Analytical, detached, private

-- Motivated by a need to gain knowledge & conserve energy
+- Motivated to gain knowledge & conserve energy

 - Committed, practical, witty